Compost, Recycle, & Landfill - Recology San Francisco

 RECYCLE

-Paper, cardboard, glass bottles, aluminum/tin cans, hard plastics, bundled plastic bags & thin (film) plastics go into the recyclables cart.
+Paper, cardboard, glass bottles, aluminum/tin cans, and hard plastics go into the recyclables cart.

 LANDFILL